To use ICT to enhance an innovative learning environment so as to develop students for a global society

 Use of Laptops for Self-Directed Learning in the Computer Laboratory

 Collaborative Learning in the classroom and computer lab

 ICT Baseline Standards

-The baseline ICT standards are sets of essential skills developed to enable all pupils to have the necessary ICT skills to support them in learning and to prepare them for future needs.
-Pupils in the different levels are given ICT lessons to acquire the necessary core skills as follow:
+The baseline ICT standards are sets of essential skills developed to enable all students to have the necessary ICT skills to support them in learning and to prepare them for future needs.
+Students in the different levels are given ICT lessons to acquire the necessary core skills as follow:

 - Computer Parts – Hardware Awareness

 - Introduction to Touch Typing with BBC Bitesize – Dance Mat Typing